arpith20/Arpith_PintOS/README.md

 ---
 **Beware!**
-Folks at IISc run sophisticated plagiarism detection tools including MOSS and defaulters are penalized heavily.
-So please refrain from submitting this code as your own.</pre>
+Folks at IISc run sophisticated plagiarism detection tools including MOSS.
+Defaulters are penalized heavily, so please refrain from submitting this code as your own.